Rethinking the basics of PCB and IC Substrate manufacturing with mSAP

 Smartphone cameras take perfect pictures thanks to mSAP.

-With mSAP, powerful electronic circuits can be installed in the smallest of spaces – essential for very thin, compact devices like smartphones and hearing aids. mSAP is also ideal for processing the high-frequency signals that will be used by future generations of mobile networks.
+With mSAP, powerful electronic circuits can be installed in the smallest of spaces, which is essential for very thin, compact device like smartphones and hearing aids. mSAP (Modified Semi Additive Process) is also ideal for processing the high-frequency signals that will be used by future generations of mobile networks.
 The compactness of mSAP PCBs and their short signal paths allow them to process high-frequency signals with virtually no loss. mSAP systems have recently proven their worth in the development of cameras for modern smartphones.
 Only the highly compact mSAP PCBs made it possible to combine multiple cameras in one microelectronic system.
-Radical miniaturisation of this kind also lowers the power requirements – an incredibly important consideration for devices that rely on batteries.
+Radical miniaturization of this kind also lowers the power requirements – an incredibly important consideration for devices that rely on batteries.

-Various technologies and solutions can be used to harness the benefits of miniaturisation and heterogeneous integration.
+Various technologies and solutions can be used to realize the benefits of miniaturization and heterogeneous integration.

-mSAP is changing the rules of the game for miniaturisation
+mSAP is changing the rules of the game for miniaturization

 Contact